896ma/Quiz-App/README.md

 # Quiz-App
-#A JavaScript quizz application that asks users  random general knowledge   questions and gives them   the  chance to try and find out  the right answer from the  choices   provided , within the stipuetime as the system advances  towards more complex questions.
+#A JavaScript quizz application that asks users  random general knowledge   questions and gives them   the  chance to try and find out  the right answer from the  choices   provided , within the stiputime as the system advances  towards more complex questions.